Recovering the Lost World,

 9 Lords of the Night

-Of course the rotating calendars made no sense.
-Only the Long Count made sense.
+Of course the rotating calendars make no sense.
+Only the Long Count makes sense.
 One could tell how far in the past an event had happened, but only in terms of months (Uinals), which fell short of a cycle of the Moon, and years (Tuns) which fell 5 days short of the solar year.
-A relationship to the solar year could be kept by celebrating New Year at the summer (or winter) solistice, although solstice dates are not easy to determine.
-In fact, none of the people of the Central Valley of Mexico or the Maya of Mexico or the Guatemalan Peten celebrated or marked a solstice date, with the exception of the Chiapas mentioned above who remodeled their calendar to fit a Christian liturgical feast day.
+A relationship to the solar year could be kept by celebrating New Year at the summer (or winter) solstice, although solstice dates are not easy to determine.
+In fact, none of the people of the Central Valley of Mexico or the Maya of Mexico or the Guatemalan Peten celebrated or marked a solstice date, with the exception of the Chiapas mentioned above who remodeled their calendar to fit a Christian liturgical feast day near the winter solstice.

 The Katun Cycle

-After ca AD 900 the Maya give up on the Long Count which had reached back 3200 years, and continue to use only a short cycle of Katuns -- 20 years of 360 days, about 19.7 solar years total for each Katun.
+After circa AD 900 the Maya give up on the Long Count which had reached back 1500 years (4000 years if retrocalculated), and continue to use only a short cycle of Katuns -- 20 years of 360 days, about 19.7 solar years total for each Katun.
 Consecutive Katuns were collected in a repeating series of 13 Katuns (rather than the 20 Katuns constituting a Baktun), because the ending day-names of the Katuns repeat after 13 Katuns.
-Consecutive Katuns end in 13-Ahau, 11-Ahau, 9-Ahau, etc, with the series of even numbered Katuns after Katun 1-Ahau.

 Others have suggested that this is because Katun 11-Ahau begins with 1-Imix, the first day of the Tzolkin.
-But in fact it is because a Katun 11-Ahau ends on February 28, 747 BC, when the Long Count (6.0.0.0.0) was instituted (using the 'August 11' correlation, and actually the year -748).
-Katuns are named after the name of the last day of the Katun period.
-It was always the ending of a time period, not the beginning, that mattered.
-For the Maya, unlike for us, a period of time did not exist until it was completed; it did not exist yet while it was still ongoing.
+But in fact it is because a Katun 11-Ahau ends on February 28, 747 BC (-748), when the Long Count (6.0.0.0.0) was instituted (using the "August 11" correlation).
+Katuns are named after the name of the last day of the Katun period, not after the day with which they start (as we would do).
+It was always the completion of a time period, not the beginning, that mattered.
+For the Maya, unlike for us, a period of time did not exist until it was completed; it also did not exist yet while it was still ongoing.

-The concept of 'suns' or 'sun ages' was recognized throughout Mesoamerica by various peoples, as well as by people in many other parts of the world.
-These are meant to represent various creations of the world, or recreations after a cataclysmic destruction.
+The concept of "suns" or "sun ages" was recognized throughout Mesoamerica by various peoples, as well as by people in many other parts of the world.
+(And has become a big deal among catastrophists.)
+These ages are meant to represent various creations of the world, or recreations after a catastrophic destruction.
 In Mesoamerica four ages were recognized by all except by the Toltecs and the Aztecs, who claimed that the world had been recreated five times.
-Both of these people held their own invasion of the Valley of Mexico as the last creation of the world.
+Both of these people held their own invasion of the Valley of Mexico as the last recreation of the world.

-The creations and recreations can be pinpointed, but the series of dates runs into conflict with various concept of what constituted a new age.
+The creations and recreations can be pinpointed, but the series of dates runs into conflict with various concepts of what constitutes a new age.

-The Olmec and Maya Long Count calendar starts the "current creation" in 3114 BC.
-This date does not count the two destructions of the Earth since that time, but only recognizes that condition on Earth and in the skies were completely different before and after 3114 BC.
-Thus only two ages are recognized.
+The Olmec and Maya Long Count calendar starts the "current creation" in (the retrocalculated year of) 3114 BC.
+This date does not count the two destructions of the Earth since that time, but only recognizes that conditions on Earth and in the skies were completely different before and after.
+This was known as the "second creation," and from this two ages are recognized.

 But we can count four ages from Olmec sources under a completely different paradigm: the site alignments used in the Olmec coastal area since 1440 BC, and in the Valley of Mexico since about 600 BC.